OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:46

-The men seized Jesus and arrested him.
+The men seized Jesus and took him into custody.

 ## Mark 14:47

-Then one of those standing near drew his sword and struck the servant of the high priest, cutting off his ear.
+Then one of those standing near drew his sword and struck the servant of the high priest, injuring his ear.

 ## Mark 14:48